mufkuw/m-paperless/docs/administration.md

 ### Prune history (audit log) entries {#prune-history}

-If the audit log is enabled Paperless-ngx keeps an audit log of all changes made to documents.
+If the audit log is enabled M-Paperless keeps an audit log of all changes made to documents.
 Functionality to automatically remove entries for deleted documents was added but entries created prior to this are not removed.
 This command allows you to prune the audit log of entries that are no longer needed.

 ```shell